 Color saturation after this point does drop a little, but overall, the images are better than expected at this ISO level.
 Above this zone, images quickly start introducing lots of noise, which means the higher ISO levels are there only if you really need to get a snap.
 At this range, be prepared to heap on loads of noise reduction in post-processing.

 Metering on the EOS 77D comes from Canon’s tried and tested 7560-pixel RGB+IR system, which features 63-zones for its Evaluative, Partial, Center-weighted and Spot options.
 When selecting AF points, it’s an idea to be as accurate as possible with selections due to the active AF point being the metering center which can throw off exposures, especially with different areas of light.

 The white balance system is reasonably accurate, although in full Auto white balance mode, images can lean to the warm side.
 Not so much a problem if you are shooting predominately in RAW format, where the white balance can be tweaked in post-processing.
 There’s a reasonable 6fps of continuous shooting speed, working equally well in both standard or live view, plus a reasonable 600 shots per charge when using the optical viewfinder or 270 shots if you’re constantly using live view.

-As for overall image quality, the resolution and detail is very good with a compatible high quality lens.
+As for overall image quality, the resolution and detail are very good with a compatible high-quality lens.
 As with the video footage, images are rendered with very good color rendition, proving very capable for its price point.

 How Does the Canon EOS 77D Compare?